davvalent/edn6103/static/presentations/ontologies-rdf.md

 > An ontology is an explicit, formal specification of a shared conceptualization.
 (Thomas R. Gruber, 1993)

 > […] ontologies are defined as a formal specification of a shared conceptualization.
-(Borst 1997)
+(Borst, 1997)

 > […] an ontology is a formal, explicit specification of a shared conceptualization.
 > Conceptualization refers to an abstract model of some phenomenon in the world by having identified the relevant concepts of that phenomenon.
 > Explicit means that the type of concepts used, and the constraints on their use are explicitly defined.
 > Formal refers to the fact that the ontology should be machine readable.
 > Shared reflects the notion that an ontology captures consensual knowledge, that is, it is not private of some individual but accepted by a group.
-(Studer 1998)
+(Studer, 1998)

 ???